exexexll/Bumpin.io/COMMUNITY-GUIDELINES.md

 ## WELCOME TO NAPALM SKY

-Napalm Sky is a community built on genuine human connection.
+BUMPIn is a community built on genuine human connection.
 These Community Guidelines help create a safe, respectful, and enjoyable environment for everyone seeking meaningful interactions.

-**By using Napalm Sky, you agree to follow these guidelines.**
+**By using BUMPIn, you agree to follow these guidelines.**

 ---